 from a cold or flu, because lemon balm produces perspiration to help rid

 your body of toxins.

 If you want your balm in a more convenient form, you can also purchase lemon balm capsules (find some here).
 Take these capsules the next time you are suffering from sleeplessness or when you have a stomach disorder.

-Those with glaucoma shouldn't take lemon balm, as the oil in balm can raise pressure in the eye.
+Those with glaucoma shouldn't take lemon balm, as the oil in this herb can raise the pressure in the eye.
 Also, wear gloves when harvesting balm; too much contact with balm may give you dermatitis.

 Another thing to remember is to watch out for bees.
 They love balm!

-You will need a well-drained, sandy soil to grow balm.
+You will need well-drained, sandy soil to grow balm.

 Balm likes a partial shade, so plant your balm close to the downspout by your home.
 You can also grow balm in a cold frame.
 If you plan to grow your balm from seeds, start it indoors.